evanx/redis-scan-bash/README.md

 #### Remote loadavg

-If running against a remote instance:
+If running against a remote instance, you can:
 - specify `uptimeRemote` for ssh, to determine its loadavg via `ssh $uptimeRemote uptime`
-- specify `loadavgKey` to read the load average from Redis
+- alternatively specify `loadavgKey` to read the load average via Redis

+Then the script can pause when the load average of the remote Redis host is high.

 When using `loadavgKey` you could run a minutely cron job on the Redis host:
 ```shell